ch6574/BigNum/README.md

 # Synopsis
-A (toy) unsigned integer class with unlimited variable magnitude.
+A (toy) signed integer class with unlimited variable magnitude.

 # Example
 ## Checkout and build